NATO: Membership

 Member states of NATO are not obligated to come to the defence of territory south of the Tropic of Cancer.

 NATO has thirty-two members, mostly in Europe with two in North America.
 NATO's "area of responsibility", within which attacks on member states are eligible for an Article 5 response, is defined under Article 6 of the North Atlantic Treaty to include member territory in Europe, North America, Turkey, and islands in the North Atlantic north of the Tropic of Cancer.
 Attacks on vessels, aircraft and other forces in the North Atlantic (again, north of the Tropic of Cancer) and the Mediterranean Sea may also provoke an Article 5 response.
-During the original treaty negotiations, the United States insisted that colonies such as the Belgian Congo be excluded from the treaty.
+During the original treaty negotiations, the US insisted that colonies such as the Belgian Congo be excluded from the treaty.
 French Algeria was, however, covered until its independence on 3 July 1962.
 Twelve of these thirty-two are original members who joined in 1949, while the other twenty joined in one of ten enlargement rounds.

 Special arrangements

 The three Nordic countries which joined NATO as founding members, Denmark, Iceland, and Norway, chose to limit their participation in three areas: there would be no permanent peacetime bases, no nuclear warheads and no Allied military activity (unless invited) permitted on their territory.
-However, Denmark allows the U.S. Space Force to maintain Pituffik Space Base, in Greenland.
+However, Denmark allows the US Space Force to maintain Pituffik Space Base in Greenland.

 From the mid-1960s to the mid-1990s, France pursued a military strategy of independence from NATO under a policy dubbed "Gaullo-Mitterrandism".
 Nicolas Sarkozy negotiated the return of France to the integrated military command and the Defence Planning Committee in 2009, the latter being disbanded the following year.
-France remains the only NATO member outside the Nuclear Planning Group and, unlike the United States and the United Kingdom, will not commit its nuclear-armed submarines to the alliance.
+France remains the only NATO member outside the Nuclear Planning Group and, unlike the US and the UK, will not commit its nuclear-armed submarines to the alliance.

 Enlargement

 NATO was established on 4 April 1949 by the signing of the North Atlantic Treaty (Washington Treaty).
 The 12 founding members of the alliance were Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom, and the United States.

 Four new members joined during the Cold War: Greece (1952), Turkey (1952), West Germany (1955) and Spain (1982).
 Following the dissolution of the Soviet Union, many former Warsaw Pact and post-Soviet states sought membership.
 In 1990, the territory of the former East Germany was added with the reunification of Germany.
 At the 1999 Washington summit, Hungary, Poland, and the Czech Republic officially joined, and NATO issued new guidelines for membership, with individualized "Membership Action Plans".
 These plans governed the addition of new members: Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia in 2004, Albania and Croatia in 2009, Montenegro in 2017, and North Macedonia in 2020.
-Finland and Sweden are the newest members, joining in 2023 and 2024 respectively, spurred on by Russia's invasion of Ukraine.
+Finland and Sweden are the newest members, joining in 2023 and 2024 respectively, spurred on by the Russo-Ukrainian war.